Valar-Systems/Glasscalibur/README.md

     * T8 Trapazoidal
     * 400mm length

 **Power Supply:** Be sure to note how long your cord needs to be.
-Please purchase #5 below for a cleaner build.
+Please purchase #5 below for a nicer build.

 4. <a href="https://amzn.to/3xVVnuL" target="_blank">Power Supply Option 1</a>
     * 12V